bhaskarsantoshk/design/SOLIDprinciples/Solid_Principles.md

 }
 ```

->The above class will require chaneges when
+>The above class will require changes when
 >   * You need to change to add method.
 >   * You need to change the subtract method
 >   * You need to add new kind of addition such as Complex Numbers